Comanche: Children

 Girls learned to gather berries, nuts, and roots.
 They carried water and collected wood, and at about 12 years old learned to cook meals, make tipis, sew clothing, prepare hides, and perform other tasks essential to becoming a wife and mother.
 They were then considered ready to be married.

 Death

 During the 19th century, the traditional Comanche burial custom was to wrap the deceased's body in a blanket and place it on a horse, behind a rider, who would then ride in search of an appropriate burial place, such as a secure cave.
 After entombment, the rider covered the body with stones and returned to camp, where the mourners burned all the deceased's possessions.
 The primary mourner slashed his arms to express his grief.
-The Quahada band followed this custom longer than other bands and buried their relatives in the Wichita Mountains.
+The Quahada band followed this custom longer than other bands and buried their relatives in the Witchita Mountains.
 Christian missionaries persuaded Comanche people to bury their dead in coffins in graveyards, which is the practice today.